Smashed duck fat roast potatoes with truffle salt

 What do I need?

-• Duck Fat – makes the most heavenly crispy roasted potatoes.
-If you can’t get your hands on duck fat, try goose fat and make goose fat roast potatoes instead!
-Its basically the same thing, and will give the same result, just a different animal.
+• Duck Fat – makes the most heavenly crispy roasted duck fat potatoes.
+It has a delicious rich flavor and a high smoke point compared with common cooking oils like olive oil which makes it perfect for roasting golden roast potatoes or even french fries!
+It’s also an essential ingredient when making duck confit or terrines.
+If you can’t get your hands on duck fat, try goose fat and make goose-fat roast potatoes instead!
+It’s basically the same thing and will give the same result, just a different animal.
+You’ll find both of them in specialty food stores, or if you’re lucky, your local grocery store.

-• Truffle Salt – I dream about this stuff!
+• Truffle Salt – The not-so-secret ingredient to this duck fat potato recipe!
+I dream about this stuff!
 Sprinkle it anywhere you want a hint of truffle.
-Don’t be afraid to be generous with the truffle salt, taste and see what works for you.
+Don’t be afraid to be generous with the truffle salt, taste, and see what works for you.
 Maybe a little, maybe a lot!
-If you are not a fan of truffle salt, you can just season your roasted duck fat potatoes with your favourite sea salt flakes
+If you are not a fan of truffle salt, you can just season your roasted duck fat potatoes with your favorite sea salt flakes and some fresh thyme.

 • Freshly ground black pepper for seasoning

-2. In a pot, pop in the potatoes and fill them with enough water to cover them.
-Boil for 30 minutes or till cooked through.
+2. Place potatoes in a large pot and fill them with enough cold water to cover them.
+Boil for 30 minutes or till cooked through and fork tender.

-3. Drain and transfer the potatoes to a roasting dish or rimmed baking sheet.
-Press the back of a fork into the center of each potato to “smash” it.
+3. Drain and transfer the potatoes to a large roasting pan or rimmed baking sheet.
+Arrange in a single layer and press the back of a fork into the center of each potato to “smash” it.
 Be careful not to crowd the pan.
-Drizzle the duck fat over the potatoes.
+Drizzle or brush the duck fat over the potatoes.

-4. Pop them into the oven and roast till golden brown (approx. 40 minutes).
+4. Pop them into the preheated oven and roast till golden brown (approx. 40+ minutes).
 While hot, Season with truffle salt and freshly cracked black pepper

 Equipment

 Want the crispiest roast potatoes ever?
 Try cooking roast potatoes in cast iron.
-An oven safe cast iron pan or roaster will work a treat.
-They make take a little longer to cook, but they’ll make a cracking oven baked potatoes because of how well they retain the heat while cooking.
+An oven-safe, large cast-iron skillet or roaster will work a treat.
+You may need to increase the cooking time, but they’ll make cracking oven-roasted crispy potatoes because of how well they retain the heat while cooking.

 What are truffles?